 In many situations, probate can be informal with no court appearances necessary.
 If there are issues or persons contest aspects of the estate, then formal probate may be necessary.
 In a formal probate, there will be court hearings and judicial oversight.

 Through probate, a deceased person’s debts can be addressed and action can be taken with regard to creditors.
 This can help ensure that no issues arise in the future and all assets are properly distributed.

-Why should you seek out a probate attorney?
+Why should you seek out a Moody Alabama probate lawyer?

-Alabama probate law can be complicated and it is important to ensure that you comply with all of the necessary procedures.
-Alabama probate law also contains specific guidelines about how to handle certain issues.
-An Alabama estate planning lawyer can assess your situation and provide legal advice about how the law applies in your specific situation.
+Probate law can be complicated and it is important to ensure that you comply with all of the necessary procedures.
+Probate law also contains specific guidelines about how to handle certain issues.
+A Moody estate planning attorney can assess your situation and provide legal advice about how the law applies in your specific situation.

 An attorney can also help you pursue an informal or formal probate and provide representation throughout the process.
 This will help you administer the estate in a legal and efficient manner.

 If you have questions about probate or need assistance with estate planning or administration, then contact the offices of Hill, Gossett, Kemp & Hufford, P.C. to learn more about your options.